|

 SECOND, PERCUSSIVE MAINTENANCE, PICASSO BUM, SINBAD, SWAMP-DONKEY, TART FUEL,

-TESTICULATING, TRAMP STAMP:
+TESTICULATING, TRAMP STAMP":

 Thanks to David Bailey.